chrisemerson/auth/README.md

 $ composer require cemerson/auth
 ```

-or add it by hand to your `composer.json` file.

 ## How it Works

 When your user attempts to log in, you pass the details to the package to verify the username and password, which then sets a cookie on your user's machine that expires when the browser session expires.
 Optionally, you can enable the "remember me" functionality to set a longer lasting cookie which will persist the login.